fatfish-lab/aquarium-documentation/src/web/items/index.md

 # How can I see the item's data ?

+You can see and edit item's data using the [Quickeditor](../applications/quickeditor.md) application.

+## In a graphic interface

+1. Right click on the item
+2. Click on `Properties...`
+3. Click on the `Item's and edges' data` tab

+## In a JSON editor
 1. Right click on the item
 2. Click on `Properties...`
 3. Click on the `Advanced` tab